Package Leaflet: Information for the Patient

 Paracetamol/Pseudoephedrine Hydrochloride/Chlorphenamine Maleate

-Follow exactly the administration instructions contained in this label or those given by your doctor, or pharmacist.
+Follow the administration instructions for the medicine contained in this package leaflet or as indicated by your doctor or pharmacist.

 Paracetamol is an analgesic that reduces pain and fever.